A mother, a grandmother, and a leader who is focused on strengthening America's hard-working families.

 For 27 years, Leader Pelosi has represented San Francisco, California’s 12th District, in Congress.
-She has led House Democrats for a decade and previously served as House Democratic Whip.
+She has led House Democrats for more than a decade and previously served as House Democratic Whip.

 Under the leadership of Pelosi, the 111th Congress was heralded as “one of the most productive Congresses in history” by Congressional scholar Norman Ornstein.
 President Barack Obama called Speaker Pelosi “an extraordinary leader for the American people,” and the Christian Science Monitor wrote: “…make no mistake: Nancy Pelosi is the most powerful woman in American politics and the most powerful House Speaker since Sam Rayburn a half century ago.”